 2. Balance evergreens and deciduous options

-3. Work with a sloping garden
+3. Work with a sloping plot

-5. Use a canopy for overhead protection
+6. Use a canopy or shade for overhead protection

-6. DIY a garden screen
+7. DIY a freestanding screen

 Building your own privacy screen is a great way to use up leftover wood or even old doors.